gustavo-hms/lst/README.md

 		return elem.(int) + 17
 	})

-For Haskell programmers, its worthy noting that here the function to be applied is the last argument.
+For Haskell programmers, it's worthy noting that here the function to be applied is the last argument.
 It's a pattern used in this package for all higher order functions, just to be easier to write lambdas.

 To take only the even elements in a list: